codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 Besides 3 common values `block`, `inline`, and `inline-block`; The `display` property can be used with various values which are useful in some ways.
-Some of them will require up-to-date web browsers but they are great.
+Some of them will require up-to-date web browsers.
 Here is the reference link in case you want to go further:
 [The display Property](https://www.w3schools.com/cssref/pr_class_display.asp "ext").

-## Writting comments in CSS
+## Writing comments in CSS

 Just like HTML, We can write comments in CSS code.
-Comments will be ingored when web browsers parse our CSS code.
+Comments will be ignored when web browsers process CSS code.

 A comment in CSS can be written by using a pair of `/*` and `*/` to enclose `/* something */`.